Foreign Language Proficiency & Placement

-You will be placed in German courses by the department on the basis of your score on the College Board SAT German Subject Test.
+You will be placed in German courses by the department on the basis of your score on the College Board SAT German Subject Test or the department placement test.
 If you have not taken the SAT German Subject Test, you are urged to do so during either the summer or the fall orientation period.
 If you have not taken the test, you should enroll in the course for which you believe yourself to be prepared.
 (Students with two years of high school German typically enroll in German 2201.)
 Recommended placements are given below.

 - If you have not studied German, register for German 1101.

 - If you scored 460 or below on the SAT German Subject Test, consult with the Department of German, Russian and East European Studies for placement in German 1101 or 1102.

 - If your SAT German Subject Test score is between 470 and 590, register for German 2201.

 - If your SAT German Subject Test score is between 600 and 680, register for German 2202.

 - If your SAT German Subject Test score is 690 or above, register for German 2310W, 2320, or 2341.

 If you had Latin in high school and intend to enroll in a Latin course at Vanderbilt, you should have taken the College Board SAT Subject Test in Latin.
 Placement is based on both the SAT Subject Test and the number of high school units completed.